RRomeroJr/JustDungeons/README.md

 # 2d MMO Dungeon

-Multiplayer 2D MMO-style dungeon experience similar in style to modern WoW or FF14.
+Multiplayer 2D MMO-style dungeon experience similar in style to modern WoW or FF14, but with out the systems that waste your time.
 No leveling, no gear, just dungeons.

 # Adding to Steam